Is there anything more comforting during fall than a bowl of butternut squash soup? I donโt think so!

 Butternut squash.
 A large squash (around 3 to 3.5 pounds) or two small squashes will do.
 The squash is halved, then roasted to fill this soup with layers of deep, earthy, subtly sweet flavors that you wouldnโt get if the squash was simply sauteed or boiled.

 Green lentils.
-Dried lentils are a pantry staple I always pick up from ALDI because theyโre one of the most affordable and easiest ways to bulk up meals.
+Dried lentils are a pantry staple I always have on hand, as they’re one of the most affordable and easiest ways to bulk up meals.
 Both green or brown lentils can be used here, as they both crisp up well in the oven and act as a crunchy element on top of each bowl of soup.

 Garlic + aromatics.
 Savory garlic, onion, and a warm spice blend add layers of comfort and depth.